Nutro Natural Choice canned dog food earns the Advisor’s mid-tier rating of 3.5 stars.

-Judging by its ingredients alone, Nutro Natural Choice looks to be an average canned dog food.
+Judging by its ingredients alone, Nutro Natural Choice canned dog food looks like an average wet product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-As a group, the brand features an average protein content of 37% and an average fat level of 26%.
-Together, these figures suggest a carbohydrate portion size of 29% for the full product line.
+As a group, the brand features an average protein content of 36% and a mean fat level of 25%.
+Together, these figures suggest a carbohydrate content of 31% for the overall product line.

-Nutro Natural Choice canned dog food is a meat-based wet product using a moderate amount of poultry, beef or lamb as its main sources of animal protein, thus earning the brand 3.5 stars.
+Nutro Natural Choice is a meat-based canned dog food using a moderate amount of fish, poultry, lamb or beef liver as its main sources of animal protein, thus earning the brand 3.5 stars.

 Those looking for a better wet food from the same company may wish to check out our review of Nutro Max canned dog food.